Mike-in-Maine/DataScience_MIT_Deep-Learning-Digit-recognition/README.md

 **No dataset, why?**
-This dataset is about 440,000 KB or 440MB and it cannot be uploaded to githum.
+This dataset is about 440,000 KB or 440MB and it cannot be uploaded to github.
 Shoot me an email and I will send it to you.

 **Description**